YearTripper is not a food blog, but Belgium begs the exception.

 Handmade Brussels’s lace was considered among the finest in the world.
 European royalty demanded it.

 I headed to Brussels first.
-When the train crossed the border into Belgium, the conductor handed out chocolates.
+When the train crossed the border into Belgium, the conductor distributed chocolates.

 In Brussels, I first made my way to Grote Markt (Grand Place), voted the most beautiful square in Europe.